 Your body’s sensitivity to hormones that stimulate the growth of beard or facial hair may also cause your beard to grow slowly.
 Let’s delve deeper into the factors that trigger slow beard growth through this article.

-Factors That Cause Slow Beard Growth
+Causes Of Slow Beard Growth

 Your genes can significantly affect the actual rate of your beard growth.
 As an example, it has been discovered that Caucasian men can grow their beard at a faster rate than the Japanese.

 You may also notice some changes in the rate of your facial hair growth as you age.
 It is highly likely for you to experience a speedy beard growth when you are still in your twenties but expect this rate to decline once you grow older.

 Once you start to produce white hair, expect the rate to increase again.
 Note that the fluctuations still differ from one person to another, but the mentioned general patterns are often seen in men as far as age is concerned.